 Tips

-Before you toss the baby carrots with olive oil, pat them dry with a paper towel.
-Baby carrots often come with a lot of moisture in the bag, and that extra water will steam the carrots instead of letting them roast properly.
+Before you toss the baby carrots with olive oil, dry them off with a paper towel.
+Baby carrots usually come with a lot of moisture on the surface from the packaging liquid.

 Don’t Overcrowd the Basket